Humalog Mechanism Explained (No Medical Degree Required)

 Pharmacokinetics

-The half-life of varies — minutes for rapid-acting analogs, hours for basal analogs sets the dosing schedule.
+The half-life of ~1 hour (onset 15 minutes; duration 3–5 hours) sets the dosing schedule.
 Compounds with long half-lives accumulate to a steady state over several doses; compounds with short half-lives produce sharper peaks and troughs.

-For Humalog dosed varies — basal once or twice daily; bolus before meals, this means that after ~5 half-lives the drug is at steady state — and after that point, dose changes take a similar amount of time to fully express.
+For Humalog dosed before meals (within 15 minutes of starting to eat), this means that after ~5 half-lives the drug is at steady state — and after that point, dose changes take a similar amount of time to fully express.

 Why Mechanism Matters Clinically